 Agriculture and Agro-processing

-North West is considered to be an important contributor to the Southern African food basket with an estimated 43.9% of the province categorized as “arable“ land.
+North West is considered to be an important contributor to the Southern African food basket with an estimated 43.9% of the province categorised as “arable“ land.
 There are three distinct climate regions which allow a wide variety of agricultural activity.
 The drier western region is home to considerable cattle and game farming as well as hunting.
 The central and southern parts of the province tend to be dominated by maize and wheat farming, but also include the production of cash crops.
 The eastern and north-eastern region, on the other hand, receives a fair quantity of rainfall and therefore accommodates the cultivation of a variety of crops.
 More than 20% of South Africa’s maize crop is produced in this province.
-Other agricultural products produced are livestock (cattle, poultry and game), sunflower seeds and oils; nuts; citrus, tobacco (all GMO free).
+Other agricultural products produced are livestock (cattle, poultry and game), sunflower seeds and oils; nuts; citrus and tobacco.

 Arts and Culture

-Art and culture go beyond visual and emotional stimulation, it also has economic advantages and potential.
-The provincial Department of Culture, Arts and Traditional Affairs (CATA) has various programmes in place to promote art throughout the province
+Arts and culture go beyond visual and emotional stimulation, it also has economic advantages and potential.
+The provincial Department of Arts, Culture, Sports and Recreational Affairs (dcata) has various programmes in place to promote art throughout the province